Why is this medication prescribed?

 Before using abatacept,

-- tell your doctor and pharmacist if you are allergic to abatacept or any other medications, or any of the ingredients in abatacept injection.
+- tell your doctor and pharmacist if you are allergic to abatacept, any other medications, or any of the ingredients in abatacept injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: anakinra (Kineret), adalimumab (Humira), etanercept (Enbrel), and infliximab (Remicade).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.